Thornton–Donovan School

 The Thornton–Donovan School (TD) was founded as the New Rochelle School and Kindergarten in New Rochelle, New York in 1901.
 The first teacher and headmistress was Emily Scott Thornton, a Philadelphia native educated at University College Nottingham (now the University of Nottingham).
-The headmaster as of 2023 is Douglas E. Fleming, Jr.
+The headmaster as of 2023 was Douglas E. Fleming, Jr.

 The school is now at its third campus, on Overlook Circle in the Beechmont neighborhood of New Rochelle.
 It is in the buildings of three former homes, including the former Andrew Crawford estate (now the Main Building).

 Overview

 The Thornton–Donovan School is New York State accredited and educates students in grades K-12.

 2008–2009 renovation

 In early 2008, plans were being made to expand and level the field along with building a new basketball court.
 A proposal for the renovation was sent to the New Rochelle Department of Development Planning Board on June 24.
 The proposal stated that the field would be graded, ten irrigation sprinklers would be installed, the basketball court would be taken apart and relocated to allow more field space, a ten-foot chain link fence would enclose the new court, and twenty trees would be removed during the process.
 Headmaster Douglas Fleming has referred to the final product as the Field of Dreams.